Digital-Defiance/Digital-Defiance/README.md

   - Also there is absolutely zero pressure to perform at any given time!
 Whatever anyone contributes is great, but try not to commit to work and vanish!

 ## The Name
-I (FreddieMercurial) have been working on a massive scale project called "The Revolution Network", so "Digital Rebellion" was frankly all I could think of in line with that.
-After an evolutionary process, "Digital Defiance" emerged unexpectedly and won.
+FreddieMercurial has been working on a massive scale project called "The Revolution Network" and "Digital Rebellion" was frankly all they could think of in line with that.
+After a team discussion and evolutionary process, "Digital Defiance" emerged unexpectedly and won.

 ## Sites